 Clients are able to explore their feelings, reconcile emotional conflicts, foster self-awareness, improve reality orientation, reduce anxiety and increase problem solving and self-esteem.
 Art is a safe place to express without words.
 The client can only verbalize what they feel comfortable and the art therapist will not psychoanalyze their art work, it's what the client has to say about their art.
 Clients may not have words to attach an issue or event (trauma) which makes art therapy ideal.

 Robyn Alliah is our Board Certified Art Therapist.
-She has used art therapy with PTSD/trauma, anxiety, depression, Autism Spectum, transgender clients, Family development, skill building coping), self expression, self empowerment and self-esteem (this is a great tool for self esteem), schizophrenic spectrum, impulsive behaviors, borderline personality and clients who don't want to talk or might be resistant in telling a stranger their "secrets".
+She has used art therapy with PTSD/trauma, anxiety, depression, Autism Spectrum, transgender clients, Family development, skill building, coping, self expression, self empowerment and self-esteem (this is a great tool for self esteem), schizophrenic spectrum, impulsive behaviors, borderline personality and clients who don't want to talk or might be resistant in telling a stranger their "secrets".
+Find more information about Robyn in the Our Team section.